Radyr and Morganstown Local Development Group

 The Radyr and Morganstown Local Development Group (RMLDG) is an independent group of local residents which has come together to be informed and take positive action on matters relating to Planning Consent and the revision of the Cardiff Council Local Development Plan, with particular interest in how it will affect both the area of Radyr & Morganstown and those who live here.

-If you want to be kept in the loop actively, then join our WhatsApp Group by sending your contact details to this address.
+If you have any questions on this process or just want to be kept in the loop actively, then join our WhatsApp Group by sending your contact details (mobile number) to this address.
 Or follow us on Twitter, @RMLDGroup, or Facebook, www.facebook.com/RMLDGroup

 As reminder of what we have said, here are our Candidate site responses: